yoichitgy/hugo_yoichitgy/content/post/2015-08-14-dependency-injection-framework-for-swift-simple-weather-app-part2.md

 In `spec`, we skip to `it` for now.
 First, instances of `MockNetwork` and `WeatherTablerViewController` are retrieved from the configured `container`.
 Because we know `Networking` is resolved to `MockNetwork`, we cast the returned instance to `MockNetwork`.
 Then, it is checked, by the `requestCount` counter, that `request` method of the mock is called once after `viewWillAppear` of the view controller is called.
 Although `WeatherTablerViewController` does not directly own `Networking` instance, we can ensure related instances are connected correctly by checking the call of the mocked method.

 Let's go back to the configuration of the `container`.
-First, `Networking` is registered to be resolved to `MockNetwork`, and configured to be shared within the `container`.
+First, `Networking` is registered to be resolved to `MockNetwork`, and its instance is configured to be shared within the `container`.
 By setting the object scope, it is ensured that the instance of `MockNetwork` to check the counter is identical to the instance indirectly owned by `WeatherTablerViewController`.
 Second, initializer injection of `WeatherFetcher` dependency is registered.
 Third, property injection of `WeatherTablerViewController` dependency is registered.

 Let's run the unit test.
 Passed, right?
 Assume you keep developing the weather app to add more features.
 The unit test gives you confidence that you will never break the connection of the UI and model.